View Frances Bates's Obituary on YourSun.com and share memories

 She was the family's rock as she always shared her deep love with each of them.
 She enjoyed traveling, spending time with family and friends and wining and dining.
 Frances' smiles and happiness resonate great memories as she spent her golden years with her longtime companion, Bob Burling.
 She always lived life to the fullest including some of the last words she shared, "Liable to blow the top off this place!"

-The family would like to thank all the health professionals for their great care over the last few years, especially granddaughter, Dana Prat, who helped Frances on all fronts.
+The family would like to thank all the health professionals for their great care over the last few years, especially granddaughter, Dana Pratt, who helped Frances on all fronts.

 She rejoins many loved ones in heaven including Bob Burling, Gordon Bates and her children, Judy Carpenter, Mike Bates and Nancy Morley.